MegaPirateNG/Docs/index.md

 * APM:Copter (SirAlex)
 * APM:Plane (smurfy)
 * APM:Rover (no maintainer / no stable support)
-* MissionPlanner (use the APM Autopilot Suite one)
+* MissionPlanner - use the official one

 ## Documentation

-For almost all configuration and usage documentation the documentation provided by APM is valid for MegaPirateNG as-well.
+For almost all configuration and usage documentation the documentation provided by APM is valid for MegaPirateNG as-well, but MegaPirateNG specific configuration is documented here.

-MegaPirateNG documentation
+MegaPirateNG specific documentation:

 * [Compile and flash firmware](documentation/compile)
 * [General configuration](documentation/general_configuration)